archlinux/archinstall/README.md

 6. To run the source code, there are 2 different options:
     - Run a specific branch version from source directly using `python -m archinstall`, in most cases this will work just fine, the rare case it will not work is if the source has introduced any new dependencies that are not installed yet
     - Installing the branch version with `pip install --break-system-packages .` and `archinstall`

+## Booting from a Live USB

+When booting from a live USB, the space on the ramdisk is limited and may not be sufficient to allow running a re-installation or upgrade of the installer.
+In case one runs into this issue, any of the following can be used
+   * Resize the root partition https://wiki.archlinux.org/title/Archiso#Adjusting_the_size_of_the_root_file_system
+   * The boot parameter `copytoram=y` (https://gitlab.archlinux.org/archlinux/mkinitcpio/mkinitcpio-archiso/-/blob/master/docs/README.bootparams#L26) can be specified which will copy the root filesystem to tmpfs.*

 ## Without a Live ISO Image